 - Practice sounds that are most difficult, such as rolling R’s.
 While you’re talking to yourself or singing in the shower (come on, we all do it!) practice your Russian sounds.
 Try rolling your R’s by pronouncing words such as pыба (fish), pамка (frame) or река (river).
 Practicing words that exemplify common Russian pronunciations will help you excel in learning Russian.

 - Find a Russian penpal.
 Although it’d be exciting to open your mailbox and receive a letter from Russia, you can utilize other, easier ways of communication, such as social media.
 Whatever your choice of correspondence, communicating with a Russian person will force you to learn to read and write in Russian.

 - Go authentic whenever possible.
 Watch Russian TV, read books and listen to Russian music to listen to native speakers.
 Books and courses can help you learn the gist and rules of the Russian language, but you’ll only become advanced if you watch, listen and read Russian as it’s used in real life.

 - Travel to a Russian-speaking country.
 It’s the only way to truly immerse yourself in the Russian language and culture.
 That way, you can practice your Russian for much more than three hours a day!
-Check out Moscow if you’re interested in Russian politics and visit Red Square to see where President Putin operates.
+Check out Moscow if you’re interested in Russian politics and visit historic Red Square.
 Stop by St. Petersburg if you’re an art fan to visit the world famous Hermitage museum, or relax on the Black Sea, a popular beach destination for many Russians.